T-13 tank destroyer: T-13 B3 design

 In 1936 a new vehicle was imported from Vickers; an export version of the Vickers-Carden-Loyd Light Dragon Mk.
 IIB artillery tractor, equipped with an 88 hp Meadows 6 cylinder gasoline engine and a "crash" type gearbox.
-The general design of the vehicle was almost identical to the T-15 Light tank already in service with the Belgian armed forces, which was also designed and produced by the Vickers company.
-The suspension was made out of Horstmann suspension resting on bogies with two rubber-lined wheel sets per bogie.
+The general design of the vehicle was almost identical to the T-15 Light tank - another Vickers design based on the Light Tank Mk III - already in service with the Belgian armed forces.
+The suspension was Horstmann suspension resting on bogies with two rubber-lined wheel sets per bogie.
 The drive sprocket was in the front, the idlers were placed in the rear, with three return rollers.
 Steering was again a combination of declutching the drive to one track and braking to increase the turn.

 The bigger track area, the inclusion of return rollers and the bigger and more powerful engine convinced the Belgian armed forces that this platform would be superior in the tank destroyer role.
 Also, since the Familleheureux factory, a vehicle and tractor company, was already producing the license built Vickers utility tractor, the decision was taken to buy a license for production at this company instead of directly acquiring all vehicles from the UK.
 This would allow for a larger and more economical production run compared to the T-13 B1/B2 version.